 38 of a possible 48 ‘µ’ values (≈ 79.1%) support the null hypothesis.
 The mathematical data therefore strongly implies that there is no relationship between the distance from Houston’s CBD and AAT, and that there is no UHI in Houston.

 Visual analysis of figures 3.3 – 3.6 suggests a relationship similar to the relationship discussed in Hr, since their curves of best-fit follow the general trend expected to be shown.
 The curves of best fit for figures 3.6 & 3.5 both reach their maximum point at station 15, the closest MET station to the CBD.
 However, this cannot be used to conclude that the research hypothesis is true, due to the fact that this sample size contains only 2 graphs (which represent only 8% of the graphical data in total).
 From visual analysis of the curves of best fit from the graphs in the appendix, this same trend is only shown in 4 more.
-Thus, a total of 6 of the 25 graphs support the research hypothesis due to the maximum point of their curves of best fit; a 24% success rate for Hr This is not a large enough percentage to conclude reliably that Hr is true.
+Thus, a total of 6 of the 25 graphs support the research hypothesis due to the maximum point of their curves of best fit; a 24% success rate for Hr.
+This is not a large enough percentage to conclude reliably that Hr is true.

 A further 7 graphs support Hr due to the shape of their curves of best fit (which match the shape that would be expected were Hr true).
 However, this is not a large enough sample of evidence to allow a reliable conclusion to be made.
 Although many of the graphs’ curves of best fit do peak near to the 0 mark on the x-axis (figure 3.5 for example), the correlation of their data according to the SRCC analysis suggests that this is not significant-enough to be accepted as viable supporting evidence for Hr.